• Best Fall Recipes

 For health benefits, choose dark, bittersweet chocolate.
 Go for a 70% - 85% rating.
 That percentage is the amount of chocolate solids.
 The higher the percentage, the more bitter and the less sweet the chocolate is (and less sugar).
 My favorites include is Hu or Theo with other good options being Scharffen Berger, Valhrona (at Trader Joes), and Guittard.

 It you want to decorate with white chocolate, I prefer Valrhona.
 It has the best creamy taste in white chocolate (which isn't really chocolate).
-You can order these brands off the internet or buy it at many higher end grocers, some cooking stores, and sometimes Cost Plus World Market.
+You can order these brands off the internet or buy it at many grocers (like Whole Foods), some cooking stores, and sometimes Cost Plus World Market.

 chocolate dipping strawberries